IRS Installment Agreement

 Reason B: You just completed your return.

-These agreements are payment plans, and allow you to pay your debt over a time you establish with the IRS.
+These agreements are payment plans, & allow you to pay your debt over a time you establish with the IRS.

-There are several types of IRS installment agreement:
+There are several types of IRS tax payment plan.

 - In Business; and